Coping with Disruptive Students in the Classroom

 - Threats to harm oneself or others

-Perhaps the best thing faculty can do to address disruptive student behavior is to create an environment in which it is unlikely to occur.
-For example, an instructor should:
+The best thing you can do to address disruptive student behavior is to create an environment in which it is unlikely to occur.

 - Use the class syllabus to inform students in writing of standards and expectations (e.g., respect, courtesy, timeliness, etc.) for classroom conduct and of possible consequences for disruptive behavior.